 As an early-stage startup, it can be tempting to chase any customer meeting — whether your goal is getting your first design partner or closing deals on your way to $1M ARR.

-From my previous experience as an Account Executive at Segment, Databricks, and Sumo Logic, and now helping our portfolio companies at Unusual Ventures, I’ve seen how companies that don’t take the time to define a clear ICP (Ideal Customer Profile) from the outset face serious challenges in both the short term and long term.
+From my previous experience as an account executive for Segment, Databricks, and Sumo Logic, and helping portfolio companies at Unusual Ventures, I’ve seen how companies that don’t take time to define a clear ICP (ideal customer profile) face serious challenges in both the short-term and long-term.
 In the short term, these companies struggle to hit critical ARR targets, which can jeopardize future fundraising.
-Others might experience moderate success without clearly defining an ICP early on, but then struggle down the road with customer churn, acquiring new customers, and battling a backlog of requested features.
-In a worst case scenario, startups attempt to build every feature that big, early customers request, while still trying to uncover what value their ideal customers are getting from their product!
+Others might experience moderate success without clearly defining an ICP early on, but then struggle down the road with customer churn, acquiring new customers, and battling a backlog of requested product features.
+In a worst-case scenario, startups attempt to build every feature that big, early customers request, while still trying to uncover what value their ideal customers are getting from their product!

-The best way to avoid failure early in your journey and set up a repeatable process for earning revenue instead of just one-off deals is defining an ideal company profile (ICP) and being disciplined about disqualifying those who don’t fit that profile.
-Strong execution of the Customer Validation process will allow you to more effectively define your ICP because you will start to pattern match the attributes of a potential customer against someone who is unlikely to ever buy your product.
+The best way to avoid failure early in your journey and set up a repeatable process for earning revenue instead of just one-off deals is defining an ICP and being disciplined about disqualifying those who don’t fit that profile.
+Strong execution of the customer validation process will allow you to more effectively define your ICP because you'll start to pattern-match the attributes of a potential customer against someone who's unlikely to ever buy your product.

 Keeping a laser-focus on your company’s ICP can help you better identify customer needs, clarify priorities for your team, and pursue opportunities for expansion down the line.

 In this guide, we’ll discuss how to narrow in on your ICP and USER and BUYER personas, the right questions to ask when you’re qualifying deals against your defined ICP, and how to iterate on this process over time with your team as your company scales.